 If you're planning on venturing out of London on your next trip to the UK (and my goodness, you most certainly should), the dining options are amazing.
 But there are a few things to keep in mind:

 - Once a chef becomes a media celebrity, he or she usually stops cooking for a living (not unique to the UK by the way).
 The chef is busy writing books, opening restaurants around the country - or the world, judging foodie competitions and appearing on or hosting television programs.
-If you are expecting the chef you... admire to cook for you - or even supervise the kitchen while you're there, you will probably be disappointed.
-Nevertheless, you will experience that chef's cooking style, ambience, special dishes and original recipes.
+If you are expecting the chef you admire to cook for you - or even supervise the kitchen while you're in the restaurant that bears his or her name, you will probably be disappointed.
+Nevertheless, you will experience that chef's cooking style, ambiance, special dishes and original recipes.

 - Expect to plan and book months - sometimes even as much as a year ahead - to worship at these foodie shrines.
 It's often easier to get a table for lunch or at the bar on short notice but don't count on it.

 - And don't select a restaurant on the basis of the famous chef's name alone.
 At least one of the most famous chefs of the 1990s franchises his name and his moody, bad boy pictures (30- years out of date) to a group of really mediocre steakhouses.
 Instead be guided by reviews, Michelin stars and AA rosettes to discover some strikingly original cooking around the country.

 That said, the celebrity chef-owned restaurants included in this feature are all definitely worth traveling out of London to sample.